greatis/Anti-WebMiner/README.md

 # Benefits!

 This protection works for all browers.
-You don't need to install a browser extensions.
+You don't need to install a browser extension.

 # Raw data